Make Room in Your Garden for Hyacinths

 Hyacinths are Easy to Grow

 Like other fall-planted bulbs, a hyacinth bulb already contains everything that’s needed to produce a flower.
 All you have to do is plant the bulb and wait until spring.
-Keep in mind that the better the soil, the better the results.
-Last year I grew several different varieties in my vegetable garden and they performed beautifully.
-The flower heads were tall and straight with perfectly spaced florets.
+As with most bulbs, the better the soil, the better the results.
+I usually plant several different varieties of hyacinths in the loose, rich soil of my vegetable garden.
+They perform beautifully, producing tall, straight flower heads with perfectly spaced florets.

-If you want your bulbs to bloom for more than one year, make sure to plant them in a sunny spot with very well drained soil.
-Like tulips, hyacinths need moisture in the spring.
+If you want your hyacinths to bloom for more than one year, make sure to plant them in a sunny spot with very well-drained soil.
+Like tulips, these bulbs need moisture in the spring.
 But during summer and winter, when the bulbs are dormant, the soil should be quite dry.

-Here’s another thing to love about hyacinths.
+Here’s another thing to love about these fragrant spring flowers.
 You don’t have to worry about deer.
 Like daffodils, all parts of the plant contain a substance that’s toxic to deer, voles, rabbits and other pesky critters.

 Hyacinths Come in Fabulous Colors

-Back when hyacinths were in their heyday, there were hundreds of different colors to choose from.
-Today we have fewer choices, but every color that remains is gorgeous in its own way.
+Back when hyacinths were in their heyday, gardeners could choose from hundreds of different colors.
+Today there are only about 20 in cultivation, but every color that remains is gorgeous in its own way.
 It’s easy to find varieties that will complement the bulbs and other plants in your spring garden.
+Check out the options HERE.

 Hyacinths Are Good Partners

 When planting hyacinths among other plants, put them in groups of at least 5 bulbs.
-In one of my perennial gardens, I have planted the Shades of Blue Mix, with groups of bulbs spaced about 4 feet apart along the front of the bed.
-The rhythm of those repeating pools of blue draws your eyes down the path and perfumes the entire area.
+In one of my perennial gardens, I plant the Shades of Blue Mix, with groups of 5-7 bulbs spaced about 4 feet apart along the front of the bed.
+The rhythm of these repeating pools of blue draws the eye down the path and perfumes the entire front yard.

 Hyacinths Can Be Enjoyed Indoors, Too

 If you want the bulbs to bloom again next year, cut only the stem and leave all the leaves behind.
-If you are treating your bulbs as annuals, pull up the entire plant, bulb and all.
-Then you can display just the flower and its stem, the flower plus some foliage, or the entire plant with the bulb still attached.
+If you are treating your bulbs as annuals, you can pull up the entire plant, bulb and all.
+This will give you a much longer stem, and also give you the option of displaying the flower with its foliage.

 Hyacinths are also very good bulbs for forcing.
-That’s one reason there are always lots of them at flower shows.
-In late fall, I usually plant at least a dozen bulbs in pots that get stored in my basement refrigerator.
-Just fill a shallow container with several inches of soil and position the bulbs-by-side so they are almost touching.
-Cover them with a few more inches of soil and water well.
-Learn about the process of forcing HERE.
+It’s one reason there are always plenty of them at flower shows.
+In late fall, I plant several pots of hyacinth bulbs and store them in my basement refrigerator for the winter.
+Just fill a shallow container with several inches of moist growing mix and position the bulbs by side so they are almost touching.
+Cover with a few more inches of soil and water well.
+The tips of the bulbs should be just below the soil surface.
+Learn more about the process of forcing HERE.

 My love for hyacinths knows no bounds.
-In late winter, you’ll find me buying them as potted bulbs from the local garden center.
-When I see bundles of them as cut flowers, I buy those, too.
-But my heart really sings when they are blooming in my garden.
+Even though I usually force several pots of bulbs myself, in late winter I can’t resist buying more from the local garden center.
+And when I see bundles of them as cut flowers, I buy those, too.
+Best of all is when they bloom in the garden.
 Blue sky above and the fragrance of hyacinths below.
 Ah, spring!